This is a sponsored post written by the Canada Deposit Insurance Corporation. This has been reviewed and approved by Moneywehave.com

 We all work hard to save money for our future – to buy a home, to pay for our children’s education, for retirement or for a dream trip.
 And we keep these savings in banks and other financial institutions across Canada.
 But have you ever stopped to wonder what would happen to your money if the financial institution holding it were to fail?
 Enter the Canada Deposit Insurance Corporation, a federal Crown corporation that protects deposits in all its member banks in the event of a failure.

 If you’ve never heard of CDIC or deposit insurance, you’re not alone.
-Less than half of all adults in Canada are aware of CDIC, and even fewer millennials (around 30%) are aware.
+Just over half of all adults in Canada are aware of CDIC, and even fewer millennials are aware.
 But deposit insurance is an integral part of our country’s economic system and it contributes to our overall financial stability.
 Those who know how deposit insurance works can trust CDIC to make sure their hard-earned savings are there when they need them.

 Here are 6 things you need to know about CDIC deposit insurance: